-The Academy of Laser Dentistry has formally adopted the Curriculum Guidelines and Standards for Dental Laser Education, initially developed in July 1992 and revised in 1998, through a consensus process with members from dental academia, industry and private practice.
-These guidelines establish standards of education for the demonstration of safe and effective use of lasers by dental professionals.
-The education committee of the Academy of Laser Dentistry regularly reviews and interprets these educational standards.
+In January 2018, the Academy of Laser Dentistry Education Committee began a comprehensive review of the 1998 Curriculum Guidelines and Standards for Dental Laser Education, initially developed in July 1992 and revised in 1998.
+Through a consensus process with members from dental academia, industry and private practice ALD will publish a new dental laser curriculum.
+The new 2019 guidelines establish standards of education for the demonstration of safe and effective use of lasers by dental professionals.

-The Academy formally recognizes four levels of dental laser certification:
+The Academy formally recognizes several levels of dental laser certification:

 This certification level encompasses an understanding of laser physics and the uses of lasers in dentistry.
 It is intended to be informational and primarily didactic.
 There is no examination.
+There is no formal recognition of the Introductory level.
 This course is a pre-requisite for the standard level of recognition.
-The ALD offers an Introduction to Lasers Course online (coming soon).
-Currently, this is a free course requiring only that you register.
+The ALD will offer an Introduction to Lasers Course online in 2019.
 This level may be attained by particating in any ADA CERP or AGD PACE laser course with proper completion documentation.

 This course is an introductory course designed to introduce the novice laser user or potential user to the basic scientific principles involved with laser dentistry, the safety concerns associated with laser utilization, the potential uses of a laser in the dental practice and to provide a hands on experience using one or more lasers.
 It is intended to give the participant a basic understanding of the principles necessary to assure safe and efficacious use of lasers for the health and welfare of the patient as this should be the first step toward becoming clinically competent.
 This is not intended to be a comprehensive course, nor is it a marker for recognizing a level of proficiency.
 The course will not be an exhaustive education in the technological developments, nor in the most current research findings.